Lohan-Cornelius/EquimentFailureAnalysis/README.md

 Get the raw CSV into MySQL untouched, and establish a baseline understanding of its size and quality issues before touching any cleaning logic.

 What I did
   1. Created a database and a raw staging table.
   2. Loaded the CSV using MySQL's bulk import.
   3. Ran baseline checks (row count, duplicate IDs, distinct values in messy columns).

+### **Step 2: Clean with SQL**

+Goal:
+Turn the messy raw table (equipment_failures_raw) into a clean, analysis-ready table — without ever overwriting the raw data, so the before/after transformation is always visible in the portfolio.

+What I did
+  1. De-duplicated records, keeping the most complete row per duplicate group.
+  2. Standardized resolved into a clean boolean/enum.
+  3. Normalized part_affected spellings to a lookup table of real part names.
+  4. Parsed date_reported from mixed formats into a single DATE type.
+  5. Corrected/flagged negative downtime_hours and estimated_cost_zar values.
+  6. Converted blank fields to proper NULLs and decided how to handle each.